Scattering amplitudes in Quadratic Graivty in a general formalism: Quadratic Gravity action in synchronous gauge

 where $S_E$ is the Euclidean version of the Stelle action

 This result is important for the following reason.
-The theory that is constructed with this quantization is going to be unitary.
+The theory that is constructed with this quantization is likely unitary.
 However, it was not warranted that it will coincide with the euclidean Stelle gravity version.
 The Stelle theory is known to be renormalizable, and this property would be broken if another lagrangian was to be found.
-The fact that it coincides means that all the good properties of the Stelle model will be preserved, in particular renormalizability, while keeping unitarity \cite{salvio}.
+The fact that, at the end, the euclidean version of Quadratic Gravity is obtained, means that all the good properties of the Stelle model will be preserved, in particular renormalizability, while keeping unitarity \cite{salvio}.
 The extra factor in the last path integral is

 This factor follows from the Gaussian integration formula directly.
 It is well known that it may introduce $\delta^4(0)$ singularities.
 However, if perturbation around flat spaces $\eta_{\mu\nu}$ are considered and dimensional regularization is employed, the well known Veltmann identities throw these terms to zero.
 The quantity $J^{ij}$ is the external ``current" corresponding to $g_{ij}$ in the generating functional.